 The GOP Varieté Theater Essen has been significantly enriching the impressive cultural landscape of the Ruhr region since 1996.
 This is a hub for the international elite of variety shows.
 A new modern, innovative show production is presented every two months.

 The individual artistic performances, linked by a common theme, lead audiences into a new world again and again.
 Whether it’s peaceful and poetic or features a lot of energy and vitality, each show offers a different experience.
 A dreamlike atmosphere, fascinating shows, excellent food - this is the triad which makes the GOP Varieté Theater a special place.
 Located directly in the Essen city centre, guests can experience the best in entertainment in a modern ambiance.
-On Fridays and Saturdays, the night out can be supplemented with the featured party in the Baliha Dance Club.

 The theater’s repertoire begins with classical dramatic texts and extends to the works of contemporary authors and experimental forms of theater.
 The focus of the programme is on modern classic productions from Shakespeare to Schiller and Ibsen along with contemporary works.